stamparm/maltrail/sensor/docs/REPORT.md

 Both sensors produced 0 events on this corpus (equal), so the ratio is like-for-like work.

+The steady-state ratio moved from 13.8x to 27.1x for two independent reasons, and it is worth being precise about which is which: the sensor's own per-packet cost fell 1,209 -> 865 ns (-28%, the §4c work, reproducible), while `sensor.py` on this box measured 16,689 -> 23,448 ns/packet (+40%) on a larger trail set and a machine under different load. **Only the first is an improvement we made.**
+Quote 13.8x as the conservative floor and 27x as the current measurement; the honest statement is "14-27x per packet, depending on run and hardware".

-The steady-state ratio moved from 13.8x to 27.1x for two independent reasons, and it is worth Reproduced later on other hardware with the same harness (`--slope` is now the default, so the steady-state row is always printed): 550 ns/packet vs 16,656 for `sensor.py` on this same laptop CPU with a newer trail set (30x), and 272 ns vs 10,070 on a Ryzen 9 5900X (37x).
-The 865 ns below is therefore the pessimistic end of the range, not the typical one.
+Reproduced later on other hardware with the same harness (`--slope` is now the default, so the steady-state row is always printed): 550 ns/packet vs 16,656 for `sensor.py` on this same laptop CPU with a newer trail set (30x), and 272 ns vs 10,070 on a Ryzen 9 5900X (37x).
+The 865 ns above is therefore the pessimistic end of the range, not the typical one.

-being precise about which is which: the sensor's own per-packet cost fell 1,209 -> 865 ns (-28%, the §4c work, reproducible), while `sensor.py` on this box measured 16,689 -> 23,448 ns/packet
-(+40%) on a larger trail set and a machine under different load. **Only the first is an improvement we made.** Quote 13.8x as the conservative floor and 27x as the current measurement;
-the honest statement is "14-27x per packet, depending on run and hardware".

 Startup regressed (1.18 -> 2.24 s) purely because the CSV grew; it is parsed on every start, which is exactly what §7.1 fixes.